Welcome to today's edition of the Rush 24-7 podcast.

 Well, appreciate that.

-Um My point is that I was thinking about how much the Al Qaeda and Democrats have in common when the Democrats tenationally pursue the Republican de jour, this one being Gonzalez, and the Al Qaeda are tenacious enough to keep going until the Democrats pull us out.
+My point is that I was thinking about how much the Al-Qaeda and Democrats have in common when the Democrats tenacially pursue the Republican dé jour, this one being Gonzalez, and the Al-Qaeda are tenacious enough to keep going until the Democrats pull us out.

-Some of their supporters did in the sixties.
+Some of their supporters did in the 60s.

-Well, but just their tenacity, just their, you know stuff that doesn't just doesn't make any sense.
+Well, just their tenacity, just their, you know, stuff that just doesn't make any sense.

 I'm going after Gonzalez for nothing.